How to Sell Your Used Car Without an Intermediary and Without Scams

 Did you buy this car before selling it?
 Read our buyer's guide:

-Buying a Used Car or Motorcycle in Colombia: Where to Look and What to Check →Where to post to reach real buyers
+Buying a Used Car or Motorcycle in Colombia: Where to Look and What to Check →Where to publish to reach real buyers

 The used car market in Colombia has several platforms.
-Each one has its buyer profile:
+Each one has its own buyer profile:

-TuCarro.com and CarroYa.com are the largest portals, with plenty of organic traffic.
+TuCarro.com and CarroYa.com are the largest portals, with significant organic traffic.
 They have paid plans to highlight ads, but the basic ad is free.
-Facebook Marketplace and local buy-sell groups have high exposure but also many curious people, messages from intermediaries proposing trades, or buyers who want to pay in installments.
+Facebook Marketplace and local buy-and-sell groups have high exposure but also many window shoppers, messages from intermediaries proposing trades, or buyers who want to pay in installments.

-Colombia Move is a bilingual and free platform focused on Colombia, where you can post without registering and without paying.
+Colombia Move is a free bilingual platform focused on Colombia, where you can post without registering or paying.
 It works especially well for vehicles in the $20M–$80M COP range and has visibility with both local buyers and foreigners living in the country.

-Colombia Move is a bilingual and free platform where you can post your car or motorcycle in minutes — without paying to advertise and with visibility for both local buyers and foreigners living in Colombia.
+Colombia Move is a free bilingual platform where you can list your car or motorcycle in minutes — without paying to advertise and with visibility for both local buyers and foreigners living in Colombia.

-See available cars →The recommendation is to post on two or three platforms simultaneously with the same description, the same price and the same photos.
-Don't put different prices on each site — if a buyer compares and sees discrepancies, they lose trust in the seller.
+See available cars →The recommendation is to post on two or three platforms simultaneously with the same description, the same price, and the same photos.
+Do not list different prices on each site — if a buyer compares and sees discrepancies, they lose trust in the seller.

 The test drive: how to do it without risking anything

 You have to be careful here.
-Never, under any circumstances, lend the car for the buyer to test drive alone.
-If they crash it or take it somewhere else, the vehicle is still in your name and so is the responsibility.
+Never, under any circumstances, lend the car for the buyer to test drive it alone.
+If they crash it or take it somewhere else, the vehicle remains in your name, and so does the responsibility.

 The basic rules: always accompany the buyer.
-You drive first to show the condition of the car, then them.
+You drive first to show the car's condition, then they do.
 Define a short and familiar route of 15–20 minutes, during the day.
-Ask for a copy of their ID before handing over the wheel — if they don't want to show it, that's your answer.
+Ask for a copy of their ID before handing over the steering wheel — if they don't want to show it, that's your answer.
 If they come with a mechanic to check the engine, good, that's a sign of a serious buyer.
-Let them review it carefully.
+Let them check it calmly.

-Once you have agreed on a price, comes the most important part: don't hand over the car without having completed the transfer.
-Or at least not without a notarized purchase agreement that specifies the transfer is the buyer's responsibility within a maximum of X days.
+Once a price agreement is reached, the most important part comes: do not hand over the car without having completed the transfer.
+Or at least not without a notarized sales contract specifying that the transfer is the buyer's responsibility within a maximum period of X days.

-The basic process: both parties go to the transit office with IDs, property card, tax clearance, and current SOAT.
-The National Single Transaction Form (FUNT) is filled out.
-The cost of the procedure is paid — between $150,000 and $250,000 COP depending on the department.
+The basic process: both parties go to the transit office with IDs, ownership card, tax clearance certificate, and valid SOAT.
+The Formulario Único Nacional de Transacciones (FUNT) is filled out.
+The processing fee is paid — between $150,000 and $250,000 COP depending on the department.
 The license plate is registered in the buyer's name that same day.

-The most common mistake: handing over the car 'in good faith' before the transfer because the buyer says they'll 'do it tomorrow'.
-If the buyer crashes the car before formalizing the transfer, legally it's still yours.
+The most frequent mistake: handing over the car 'in good faith' before the transfer because the buyer says they will 'do it tomorrow'.
+If the buyer crashes the car before formalizing the transfer, it is legally still yours.
 No amount of trust is worth that risk.

 The most common scams when selling a private car

 There are patterns that repeat.
-Recognizing them in time, you'll detect them before it's too late:
+By recognizing them in time, you will detect them before it's too late:

-The buyer who wants to pay in installments: There's no such thing as 'I'll give you a million today and the rest in 15 days' for private cars.
-Payment is complete and all at once — cash or verified bank transfer.
+The buyer who wants to pay in installments: There is no such thing as 'I'll give you a million today and the rest in 15 days' for private cars.
+Payment is in full and all at once — cash or verified bank transfer.
 Period.

-The cashier's check: It seems secure, but well-made counterfeits circulate.
+The cashier's check: It seems safe, but well-made forgeries circulate.
 If the buyer proposes a cashier's check, verify directly with the issuing bank before handing over anything.

-The 'intermediary' who charges the seller: Someone contacts you saying they have a ready buyer and charges an upfront 'closing commission'.
+The 'intermediary' who charges the seller: Someone contacts you saying they have a buyer ready and charges an upfront 'closing commission'.
 That doesn't exist in a direct sale.
-Nobody charges you for connecting you with a buyer you found in your own ad.
+No one charges for connecting you with a buyer you found through your own ad.

-The buyer who wants to take the car 'to have a mechanic check it': No. The mechanic comes to where the car is, not the other way around.
+The buyer who wants to take the car 'to check it with the mechanic': No. The mechanic comes to where the car is, not the other way around.

 Contact from abroad: Especially WhatsApp with a foreign number.
-They propose buying from outside the country and 'someone you trust will pick it up for you'.
-Always ignore them — it's the oldest pattern in buying and selling scams on social networks.
+They propose buying from outside the country and 'someone trustworthy will pick it up for you'.
+Always ignore them — it's the oldest pattern of buying and selling scams on social networks.

 Frequently asked questions about selling a car in Colombia